 Today we’ll create a very simple neural network in Python, using Keras and Tensorflow to understand their behavior.
-We’ll implement an XOR logic gate and we’ll see the advantages of the automated learning to the traditional programming.
+We’ll implement an XOR logic gate and we’ll see the advantages of automated learning to traditional programming.

-In our daily life there are problems we know the logic steps to solve that we can describe in any programming language, but what happens when you don’t know the steps but instead you can see the input and outputs and see the problem as a black box?
+In our daily life, there are problems we know the logical steps to solve that we can describe in any programming language, but what happens when you don’t know the steps but instead you can see the input and outputs and see the problem as a black box?
 Then you can model this problem as a neural network, a model that will learn and will calibrate itself to provide accurate solutions.

-You can just read the code and understand it but if you want to run it you should have a Python development environment like Anaconda to use the Jupyter Notebook, it also works with the python command line
+You can just read the code and understand it but if you want to run it you should have a Python development environment like Anaconda to use the Jupyter Notebook, it also works with the python command line.

 The logic XOR gate